 How to Get Help

-If you need assistance with finding or using government information, please visit the Government Documents Service Desk during regular hours, contact us by phone (940-565-2870), or send a request online to firstname.lastname@example.org
+If you need assistance with finding or using government information, please visit the Service Desk in the Eagle Commons Library during regular hours, contact us by phone (940-565-4745), or send a request online to firstname.lastname@example.org.

 Government Information Online (GIO) is a free online information service supported by nearly twenty public, state and academic libraries throughout the United States.
 Through GIO you can ask for government information from librarians who are experts at finding information from government agencies of all levels (local, state, regional, national international) on almost any subject from aardvarks to zygomycosis.